Reiss Knehr: Professional career

 Knehr did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 Knehr was named to the Padres' 2021 Spring Training roster as a non-roster invitee and entered the season as the organization's 24th-ranked prospect by MLB.com.
 He was assigned to the Double-A San Antonio Missions to begin the year.

 On July 9, 2021, Knehr was selected to the 40-man roster and promoted to the major leagues for the first time.
-He made his MLB debut that day as the starting pitcher against the Colorado Rockies, pitching 3.2 innings of two-run ball.
+He made his MLB debut that day as the starting pitcher against the Colorado Rockies, pitching 3 2/3 innings while allowing two runs.
 In the game, he also recorded his first career strikeout, striking out Rockies outfielder Raimel Tapia.
+He made 12 appearances (5 starts) for the Padres in his rookie campaign, posting a 1–2 record and 4.97 ERA with 20 strikeouts in 29 innings pitched.
+Knehr appeared in 5 games for San Diego in 2022, recording a 3.95 ERA in 13 2/3 innings of work.
+The majority of his season was spent with the Triple-A El Paso Chihuahuas, where he pitched to a 4–4 record and 6.88 ERA with 92 strikeouts in 87 2/3 innings pitched across 32 games (15 starts).

+Knehr was optioned to Triple-A El Paso to begin the 2023 season.
+He struggled in 4 games for San Diego before he was placed on the injured list with right elbow discomfort on June 28, 2023.
+Knehr was transferred to the 60–day injured list on July 18.
+On November 14, Knehr was removed from the 40–man roster and sent outright to Triple–A El Paso.

+Knehr missed the entirety of the 2024 season in recovery from Tommy John surgery.
+He elected free agency following the season on November 4, 2024.
+On February 25, 2025, Knehr re-signed with the Padres organization on a minor league contract.
+He elected free agency on November 6.